 Local Implementers: 26 Bangladeshi NGOs

-Under USAID/Bangladesh’s Smiling Sun Franchise Program (SSFP) and as a subcontractor to Chemonics, Panagora worked closely with local partner, Capacity Building Services Group (CBSG), to provide organizational development, business planning, implementation, and mentoring support to 26 Bangladeshi health care NGOs.
+Under USAID/Bangladesh’s Smiling Sun Franchise Program (SSFP)—now known as the Surjer Hashi Network—and as a subcontractor to Chemonics, Panagora worked closely with local partner, Capacity Building Services Group (CBSG), to provide organizational development, business planning, implementation, and mentoring support to 26 Bangladeshi health care NGOs.
+Out of the 26 we worked with, we provided specialized support to the ten highest-performing NGOs.

-The relationship between Panagora, a woman-owned small business, and CBSG, a small Bangladeshi entity, helped ensure the dedicated focus and technical expertise that was needed for success, and introduced a new partner to the USAID contract network.
-CBSG has grown significantly, becoming a regular go-to USAID contractor for implementing organizations like Abt Associates, ACDI/VOCA, Chemonics, DAI, and Winrock, as well as bi-lateral and multi-lateral institutions.
+The relationship between Panagora, a woman-owned small business, and CBSG, a small Bangladeshi entity, helped ensure the dedicated focus and technical expertise that was needed for success.
+We introduced CBSG as a new partner to the USAID contract network and through strategic partnership, CBSG has grown significantly, becoming a regular go-to USAID contractor for implementing organizations like Abt Associates, ACDI/VOCA, Chemonics, DAI, and Winrock, as well as bi-lateral and multi-lateral institutions.

 Project: Monitoring, Evaluation and Learning (MEL) activity

-Local Implementers: Sistemas Especializados de Informacion (SEI), Ipsos Napoleón Franco & CIA (IPSOS), Centro Nacional de Consultoría (CNC), Jaime Arteaga y Associados, and Fundación Creata
+Local Implementers: Sistemas Especializados de Informacion (SEI), Ipsos Napoleón Franco & CIA (IPSOS), Centro Nacional de Consultoría (CNC), Jaime Arteaga y Associados, Fundación Creata, Isegoria, and Cifras y Conceptos

-For USAID/Colombia’s MEL Platform, Panagora has subcontracted five local partners to conduct technical MEL assignments over the past two years.
+For USAID/Colombia’s MEL Platform, Panagora has subcontracted seven local partners to conduct technical MEL assignments over the past three years.
 These include evaluations, assessments, market analyses, and private sector analyses.
 The local firms have developed fieldwork tools, trained surveyors, implemented data collection, and conducted analyses under Panagora’s technical oversight.
-They are also tapped into local networks across Colombia and can navigate the local environments to collect quality data for the MEL activity.
-One of our local subcontractors, SEI, has been a technical partner to Panagora for six evaluations since January 2020.
+They are also tapped into local networks across Colombia and can navigate complex local environments to collect quality data for the MEL activity.
+One of our local subcontractors, SEI, has been a technical partner to Panagora for nine evaluations since January 2020.
 We work collaboratively with them to ensure quality deliverables and manage challenges in the field.
 We also conduct follow-up meetings to discuss successful strategies and lessons learned.

 Other Mission-Related Work